-Besides the basic ability to print from a Windows Virtual Desktop on Mac to local printers, ezeep’s MacOS Connector also offers the following advantages:
+Besides the basic ability to print from a Azure Virtual Desktop on Mac to local printers, ezeep’s MacOS Connector also offers the following advantages:

 With ezeep for MacOS, iPadOS and iOS, you can ensure simple, fast WVD-printing at all times, reduced support costs and increased user satisfaction.